What to Eat in Corsica: 9 Must-Try Corsican Specialties

-Here’s a little gourmet tour of Corsica and the wonderful gastronomic discoveries I made during my last stay on the island.
+Here is a small culinary tour of Corsica and some of the memorable food discoveries I made during my last trip to the island.

 Corsican charcuterie platter, with cheese and fig jam